 4. Hike the iconic Appalachian Trail

-Past the park roads you find a quieter dimension of the Smokies.
-With each step you take away from the asphalt, the more relaxing the elevated Appalachian ambience gets.
+Past the busy park roads, you find a quieter dimension of the Smokies.
+With each step you take away from the asphalt, the more relaxing the Appalachian ambience gets.

 The most iconic of all the hikes in Great Smoky Mountains National Park is the Appalachian Trail, which extends from Maine to Georgia.
-At almost 2,000 miles (3,219 km) its entirety is a huge undertaking.
+Almost 2,000 miles (3,219 km) long, its entirety is a huge undertaking.

-You might want to save some of those miles for another day.
-Still just hiking a portion of the Appalachian Trail is a memorable Great Smoky Mountains thing to do.
+So you may want to save some of those miles for another day.
+Still, just hiking a portion of the Appalachian Trail is a memorable Great Smoky Mountains experience.

-For an easy sample you just need to head to Newfound Gap.
-There, in the heart of the Smokies, the Appalachian Trail leads out in two directions, northwest towards Charles Bunion and southwest towards Clingmans Dome.
+For an easy sample, make your way over to Newfound Gap.
+Here, in the heart of the Smokies, the Appalachian Trail leads out in two directions, northwest towards Charles Bunion and southwest towards Clingmans Dome.

 5. Enjoy spectacular mountain pullovers